nicolabs/nicobot/README.md

 ### Jabber-specific options

-- `--username` and `--password` are the JabberID (e.g. *myusername@myserver.im*) and password of the bot's account, used to send and read messages.
-If either parameter is missing, will try to read `jid` and `password` from `~/.xtalk` file.
+- `--jabber-username` and `--jabber-password` are the JabberID (e.g. *myusername@myserver.im*) and password of the bot's account used to send and read messages.
+If `--jabber-username` missing, `--username` will be used.
-- `--recipient` is the JabberID of the person to send the message to
+- `--jabber-recipient` is the JabberID of the person to send the message to.
+If missing, `--recipient` will be used.